A loan is a cash advance from a lender that the borrower must repay, with or without

 understanding other than it is to be repaid by the receiver, there is no loan for

-A statement by the individual that he or she feels personally responsible to pay back
+A statement by the individual that they feel personally responsible to pay back the

-the friend or relative on its own does not create a legal obligation to repay the
+friend or relative on its own does not create a legal obligation to repay the individual

-individual who provided the cash.
-Similarly, the lender’s statement that the borrower
+who provided the cash.
+Similarly, the lender’s statement that the borrower must only

 EXAMPLE: Mr. Johnson applies for SSI in June 2011.
 He has no income and alleges that his son